Hamilton earns 99th career pole at Emilia Romagna GP - RFI

 Two-time former world champion Fernando Alonso was a disappointing 15th, six places behind Alpine team-mate Ocon.

+"Not so good in Q3.
+I went off at Turn Three, so a bit messy, not a good lap," he said.

+"You can't be good every time, so we'll see what went wrong.
+It's still P3, which is a good starting position."

-Yuki Tsunoda, who impressed by coming ninth on his F1 debut in Bahrain, planted his Alpha Tauri into the wall in Q1 and will set off from the back on Sunday.
+Japanese rookie Yuki Tsunoda, who impressed by coming ninth on his F1 debut in Bahrain, planted his Alpha Tauri into the wall coming out of a chicane in Q1 and will set off from the back on Sunday.

+"First of all, the body feels OK - no issues," said the 20-year-old Tsunoda.

+"Just pushing too much in entry.
+I had massive instability in entry, massive slap and couldn't control that car and just spun into the barrier.

 © 2021 AFP